Evangelical theology: Holy Spirit

 The Holy Spirit (or Spirit of God) God as Spirit is considered to be fully God.
 It is the eternal manifestation of God in the human dimension.
 It is the presence of the Spirit that Jesus promised in the Gospel to those who would be converted, attested by the first witnesses of Christ (Acts of the Apostles chapter 2).

 All evangelical movements consider that the Holy Spirit is present and working in the personal stories of each believer, as well as in the future of the universal Church.
 As a stakeholder in the conversion of the individual, it is also considered to be the origin of various gifts, which vary a great deal from the New Testament writings, but it is common in the Charismatic movement emphasize on one gifts delivered by the Spirit.
 The gifts of the Holy Spirit are 9; creative gifts (writing and the arts), pastoral gifts (community guidance and guidance), apostolic gifts (preaching, teaching), prophetic gifts (prophecy in its various forms), prodigious gifts (wonders and miracles).

-Evangelical Christianity, particularly in the Pentecostalism, Evangelical charismatic movement, Neo-charismatic movement, places an emphasis on the Spirit and its action in human lives and in the church.
+Evangelical Christianity, particularly in the Pentecostal, Evangelical charismatic, and Neo-charismatic movements, places an emphasis on the Spirit and its action in human lives and in the church.